 This course will examine a variety of theories and models of the physical universe including perspectives from various physical sciences and disciplines such as philosophy, religion, and history.

 A directed readings course allows you to work independently with a MALS professor, researching a topic of your choice.
 Students must find a professor in that field that is willing to act as their advisor.
 Only students with a 3.0 GPA (or higher) can enroll in a directed readings course.
 In order to register for the course, you will need to submit a 2-page proposal along with a bibliography of at least 10 academic sources, in the MLA style format.
 The final paper must be a minimum of 15 pages, MLA Style, and be submitted to both the professor and the MALS office on the last day of final exams.
 Only hard copies will be accepted.
-Proposals must be sent to the MALS Director and the Office of Interdisciplinary and Professional Studies before registering.
+Proposals must be sent to the MALS Director and the Office of Graduate Professional Programs before registering.
 Please check the course booklet for proposal deadlines.
 Students are allowed two directed readings courses during their studies in the program.

 If desired 6 of the 21 elective credits may be in the form of a capstone paper.
 Students interested in pursuing a paper should schedule a meeting with the MALS graduate program director to discuss the intended topic.
 Students will need to establish a committee consisting of three members (one of whom should be the program director).